wvdon/wvdon/README.md

-- 👋 Hi, I’m @wvdon
+- 👋 Hi, I’m Weidong Wu,
-- 👀 I’m interested in ...AI for life science
+- 👀 I’m interested in AI for life science and protein design by deep learning.
 - 🌱 To visit the web site 'www.wvdon.com' to look more details
 - Email: weidongwu404@gmail.com
 <!---